gleechi/gleechi.github.io/pages/1.5.0/unity/VirtualGrasp_UnityAPI.md

 ### VG_Controller.GetObjectSecondaryJointState

-Get the current secondary joint state along yaxis of joint anchor for planar articulated object.
+Get the current secondary joint state along y-axis of joint anchor for planar articulated object.

 | _Transform_ |selectedObject|The object to get the current joint state value for.|
 | _**out** float_ |secondaryJointState|The returned secondary joint state.
 Will be set to 0.0f upon error.|